State Textile and Industry Museum

-The Augsburg textile and industry museum, known by its acronym tim, is a museum in Augsburg a city in the south-west of Bavaria, Germany.
+The State Textile and Industry Museum, known by its acronym tim, is a museum in Augsburg a city in the south-west of Bavaria, Germany.
 It is situated in the Augsburger Kammgarnspinnerei, a former worsted spinning mill.

 The museum is an Anchor point on the European Route of Industrial Heritage.

 History

 Augsburg had a thriving textile industry in the nineteenth century.
 The Augsburg Worsted Spinning Mill (Augsburger Kammgarnspinnerei — AKS) was founded in 1836 by Johann Anton Friedrich Merz.
 It was the first major industrial company in the city: it employed up to 2000 workers.
 It was the largest worsted spinning mill in the Federal Republic of Germany.
 It closed in 2004.